 As I've said before, your aim is to support prospects to become loyal customers.
 Therefore, you need to measure across the entire buying process.

-If you measure too often you'll end up with far too much data be useful.
-However you want to measure frequently enough so that an issue doesn't go unnoticed for too long and cause major issues downstream.
+If you measure too often you'll end up with far too much data to be useful.
+However, you want to measure frequently enough so that an issue doesn't go unnoticed for too long and cause major issues downstream.

 For example, if your customers typically take 3 months to decide whether to buy from you then there is no point taking measures every day.
 The fluctuating numbers will be misleading, In this case, taking a measurement once a fortnight or once a month will provide a much clearer picture of whether your numbers are increasing or decreasing overall.

 The question to ask is: how soon after a campaign can you judge its success?
 To answer this question, there are two numbers you need to know about your business:

 Buying process timespan